 Here's why: As a Tri-band Wi-Fi 6E router, the mAX 6E has no band to work as the dedicated backhaul.
 If it dedicates any of the three bands (2.4GHz, 5GHz, or 6GHz) as the backhaul, that frequency is no longer available to clients.
 Either that or whichever band working as the non-dedicated backhaul will suffer from signal loss.

-Fronthaul is the Wi-Fi signals broadcast outward for clients or the network ports for wired devices.
+Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
 It's what we generally expect from a Wi-Fi broadcaster.

 Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network's primary router, a switch, or another satellite unit.